datasciencecampus/woffle/doc/index.md

 Currently the tasks we aim to perform are

 - **parsing**

     including replacement of a list of regex strings defined in a configuration file
 - **embedding**

     not only generating numeric vectors from your text using fasttext, spacy's gloVe implementation and similar but I envision that this should also include tasks such as topic modelling and semantic analysis purely because they are mappings from your text into some kind of representation space
 - **clustering**

-  deterministic (e.g. Ward linkage) clustering and proabilitistic clustering will be included
+    deterministic (e.g. Ward linkage) clustering, density based clustering and some probabilistic clustering techniques are included - please see the themes section for your task to find out which is the default in your theme
 - **selection**

     the ability to replace the content of a cluster with a representative 'label', in optimus this is based on functions of the cluster based on decisions on the content of the cluster but this could be as simple as replacing the the cluster with its sentiment score

 These functions will be called the same thing regardless of which back end you